 Post Bac students have their own dedicated studio space at the Burren College of Art and the availability of all BCA faculty as appropriate.

-Closing date: 1 February 2013.
-Applications are accepted on a rolling basis up to this deadline.
-Late applications may be considered if all places are not filled.
+Apply by 1 February 2021: Applications are accepted on a rolling basis until all places have been filled.

 Please visit: www.burrencollege.ie/programmes/postbac/programme.html for full programme description.